 Sharing knowledge and highlighting trends and challenges in the sector, as well as the work of unique nonprofits and social enterprises, through a broad array of channels to directly influence practice.

 The Wilson Center is recognized by Ashoka, Echoing Green, and the US Department of State as a thought leader in best practices in social enterprise and entrepreneurship.
 Executive Director Rebecca Tekula serves as Communications Officer on the Executive Committee of the Academy of Management’s (AOM) Public and Nonprofit Management Division.
 The AOM is a professional association of nearly 20,000 scholars of management from 120 countries.
 Additionally, Dr. Tekula has also served on the Conference Planning Committee and as Co-Chair of the Innovation and Entrepreneurship Track for the Association of Research on Nonprofit and Voluntary Action (ARNOVA).

 Conferences and Events

 Conferences and speaking events provide the Center with a platform to foster critical conversations with key stakeholders throughout the year.

-U.S. Department of State Social Entrepreneurship Panel: Each year the Wilson Center leads a panel or course on social entrepreneurship for international delegates through the State Department Visitors Program.
-Up to 90 delegates attend each year.
+U.S. Department of State Social Entrepreneurship Panel: Each year the Wilson Center leads a panel or course on social entrepreneurship for international delegates through the State Department's International Visitors Program; up to 90 delegates attend each year.
 Past panelists have included Acumen Fund officers and Pace Faculty.
 More recently. through the U.S. Department of State’s Community Solutions Program the Wilson Center has hosted Community Solutions Fellows (CSF) from Nepal, Sierra Leone and Cameroon.

 - Facebook presence: http://www.facebook.com/WilsonCenterPaceU